-There’s a reason, why this process is often pictured as a circle: It doesn’t ever end.
-Budgets and timelines do though, thus it’s usually a good idea to define how many rounds you expect to go within the constraints of your project and to define the scope of each of these rounds.
-That’s a bit hard to do when you’re trying to create something new and innovative because you won’t be able to know what exactly to expect.
-There are too many uncertainties.
-That’s a common problem though, and the answer to it in our industry is typically agile sprint planning, where you fill a backlog with tasks you want to complete and then put these tasks into the project’s to-do list on a regular interval, which allows you to steer your project flexibly and manage expectations realistically.
+There’s a reason, why this process is often depicted as a circle: It doesn’t ever end.
+Budgets and timelines do though, thus we might want to define how many rounds we expect to go within the constraints of a project and define the scope of each of these rounds.
+That’s a bit hard to do when we are trying to create something new and innovative because we won’t be able to know what exactly to expect.
+There are so many uncertainties.
+That’s not an unusual challenge, and the answer to it in our industry is agile sprint planning, where we fill a backlog with tasks we want to complete and then put these tasks into our project’s to-do list on a regular interval, allowing us to steer our project flexibly and manage expectations realistically.

 To do my work as a designer effectively, I am ideally involved during the whole circle: From research to ideation, testing, and implementation.
 The bigger the project, the more specialized the involved roles will be.
 The phase I can contribute most to is the exploration phase, here it is where my craft becomes vital, e.g. for mocking up visual directions based on the definitions made previously in the understanding phase and by building interactive prototypes that then can be used in tests during the materialization phase.

 When exploring and designing future products and features, it sure would be nice to know what the future looks like.
 I like the way speculative designers think about multiple futures instead of one: The possible futures, the plausible futures, the probable futures, and most importantly the preferable futures.
 It’s a great reminder that the way we act now, the decisions we make, the things and services we design do contribute to the shape of our future.